Support our Nonprofit Magazine!

 For me, using body neutrality as an intermediate step was an authentic and gentle push toward the goal of recovery.

-Alana Van Der Sluys is a Certified Intuitive Eating Counselor, author, speaker, and eating disorder survivor.
+Alana is a Certified Intuitive Eating Counselor, author, speaker, and eating disorder survivor.
 She is the founder of Freedom with Food and Fitness, an online community dedicated to empowering women to heal their relationship with food and their bodies, and ditch diet culture through intuitive eating.
 Freedom with Food and Fitness offers a variety of resources to those ready to leave chronic dieting behind, including free resources, group coaching programs, online courses, a podcast, quizzes, and guided meditations.
 Alana is a contributing writer for several national publications, including the National Eating Disorder Information Centre (NEDIC), Elephant Journal, Recovery Warriors, The Edge Magazine, and Best Holistic Life Magazine.
 A lover of whisky and travel fiction in her downtime, Alana lives in New Jersey with her husband, Scott; son, Archer; and fur baby, Captain Oats.

-SITE DISCLAIMER: The opinions and information shared in this article or any other Content on our site may not represent that of Libero Network Society.
-We hold no liability for any harm that may incur from reading content on our site.
-Please always consult your own medical professionals before making any changes to your medication, activities, or recovery process.
+SITE DISCLAIMER: The opinions and information shared in any content on our site, social media, or YouTube channel may not represent that of Libero Network Society.
+We are not liable for any harm incurred from viewing our content.
+Always consult a medical professional before making any changes to your medication, activities, or recovery process.
 Libero does not provide emergency support.
 If you are in crisis, please call 1-800-784-2433 or another helpline or 911.